 - Directions repeat automatically

 The game is fun and teaches colors in multiple ways.
-The major issue with the game is that it focuses on the colors of the rainbow as opposed to primary and secondary colors only.
+The only downside to the game is that it focuses on the proper colors of the rainbow, using indigo and violet, as opposed to primary and secondary colors only.
 This can be confusing for toddlers in finding the difference between blue and indigo or violet and purple.
-The game does not have a full-screen option, so your child may accidentally click on other games.
+Also, the game does not have a full-screen option, so your child may accidentally click on other games.

 Little People Shapes & Colors